Transport Reversible Jump Proposals: NORMALIZING FLOW CONFIGURATIONS

-where $F:[0,1]^n\rightarrow [0,1]^n$ is the composition of three (3) {\em masked autoregressive rational quadratic spline} transforms, implemented in the Python package {\sf nflows}.
+The flow-based models used are of the form $T = h^{-1}\circ F \circ h \circ s$, where $F:[0,1]^n\rightarrow [0,1]^n$ is the composition of three (3) {\em masked autoregressive rational quadratic spline} transforms, implemented in the Python package {\sf nflows}.
 Parameters used for each of the three transforms were $10$ bins (corresponding to $11$ ``knot'' points), the autoregressive neural networks used in each transform had two hidden layers, each with $32 \times n$ hidden features.
 A Stochastic Gradient Descent (SGD) algorithm is used to train the parameters of the sequence of transforms $F$.
 The transform $s$ is fixed at the beginning of training and remains so during training, with the values of $\v a$ and $\v b$ taken to be the marginal means and reciprocal standard deviations of the data (samples), respectively, from a given $\pi_k$.
 It is beneficial to fix $s$ as described above as it essentially standardizes the data prior to model training.